Sign up

 Most Common questions

-• Continue to advance the Donlin Gold project toward a construction decision
+• Continue to advance the Donlin Gold project towards a construction decision

-• Maintain or increase support for Donlin Gold among the project's stakeholders
+• Maintain support for Donlin Gold among the project's stakeholders

 • Promote a strong safety, sustainability, and environmental culture